AppleNonenone/TRACK4FOCUS/INSTALLATION.md

 ## 8. Uninstallation
 - Simply delete the project folder.
 No system-wide changes are made.

-## Easy Install (Recommended)

-### Windows
-1. Double-click `launch_trackfocus.bat`
-2. The launcher will check Python, install all dependencies, and start the server automatically.
-3. Your browser will open to: http://localhost:65535

-### Mac/Linux
-1. Open a terminal in the project folder
-2. Run: `chmod +x launch_trackfocus.sh`
-3. Run: `./launch_trackfocus.sh`
-4. The launcher will check Python, install all dependencies, and start the server automatically.
-5. Your browser will open to: http://localhost:65535

-### Universal (Any OS)
-1. Run: `python install_and_run.py`
-2. The script will check Python, install all dependencies, and start the server automatically.
-3. Your browser will open to: http://localhost:65535

 ---
 For more details, see README.md or open an issue on GitHub.